mattmarine94/AndroidChess/README.md

 This is an Android Application based on the game of Chess!

 HomeScreen:
-  1. Play a game button: will bring you to a chess board in which you can play a full game of chess between two players!
+  1. Play game button: will bring you to a chess board in which you can play a full game of chess between two players!

-  2. Replay game button: Will bring you to a list of previously saved games.
+  2. Replay button: Will bring you to a list of previously saved games.
 You can replay any past saved game step-by-step!

 Chess Game: